'Not true' that ministerial committee is bent on preventing demolition of Lee Kuan Yew's home: DPM Teo

 I conveyed Cabinet’s deep respect for Mr Lee Kuan Yew (Mr Lee), and that Cabinet will take very seriously Mr Lee’s wishes regarding the house, as expressed in his Will, at a time when a decision has to be made regarding the house.

-From Mr LHY’s latest statement on 27 June 2017, he agrees there is no need for a decision on the house now.
-So there is no difference of views between Mr LHY and the government on when a decision is to be made.
+From Mr LHY’s latest statement on Jun 27, 2017, he agrees there is no need for a decision on the house now.
+So there is no difference of views between Mr LHY and the Government on when a decision is to be made.

 A misconception that Mr LHY may have is that the committee is bent on preventing the demolition of the house.
 This is not true.